 There’s a negative aspect to the assumption that all progression must be upwards.
 Just because you’re fantastic at a job doesn’t mean that you’ll be equally great at the job above you – in fact, you might suck at it.
 Yet, it’s assumed that this is the only valid direction in which careers move.

 This notion is self-limiting and harmful.
-It may - and does - work for some people.
-After all, no one is born as a sales director.
-You have to get there somehow - and all of that experience getting there is invaluable when you've arrived.
+It may work for some people.
+After all, the last time we checked, no one is born as a sales director.
+You must get there somehow – and all that experience gained getting there is invaluable when you’ve arrived.